 Testing distance with scrap wood and bolts

-Prepared aluminium tubes
+Prepared aluminum tubes

 Finished cutting boards rack

 Finished build.
 Should coat it with varnish before real use.
-Because of possible water damage and staining- in kitchen everything can happen you know.
+Because of possible water damage and staining- in the kitchen everything can happen you know.

 Wooden cutting boards rack/holder idea

-One year later I can say it has been very useful addition to out kitchen.
-Can’t even think how we did manage boards before.
-You can see our rack in use in the KitchenAid attachments holder post also.
+One year later I can say it has been the very useful addition to our kitchen.
+Can’t even remember how we did manage and organize our cuttings boards before.
+You can see our rack in use year later in this kitchen related post also.